What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Understanding potential hormonal influences on vaginal health

-Management should always be individualised based on your symptoms, medical history and clinical assessment.
+Management should always be individualised based on symptoms, medical history and clinical assessment.

 The Bottom Line